If you know that you should have a security strategy for your Microsoft Teams, but you’re not sure what should be included, we’ve got you covered.

 You’ll probably need to follow up with various owners to make sure they’ve actually reviewed membership.
 Then, you still have to log any changes they make for audit and compliance purposes.
 After all of that is finally said and done, you’ll be just about ready to start on the next review; for ongoing security, you need to review guest access regularly.

 Aside from requiring quite a bit of manual work, this option is problematic because you can only see external users that were added as members to that team (i.e. granted guest access).
-If a user shared a file directly with someone outside the organization, that external individual won’t be listed as a guest.
+If a user shares a file directly with someone outside the organization, that external individual won’t be listed as a guest.

 Review sharing links for each team’s SharePoint sites